sebtheiler/alu-learn/pages/markdown/legal/PrivacyPolicy.md

 ## Aggregated Statistics

 Alu may collect statistics about the behavior of visitors to its websites.
-For instance, Alu may monitor the most popular word sets on the Alu site.
+For instance, Alu may monitor the most popular flashcard decks on the Alu site.
 Alu may display this information publicly or provide it to others.
 However, Alu does not disclose personally-identifying information other than as described below.

 ## Protection of Certain Personally-Identifying Information